gatsbyjs/gatsby/docs/docs/unit-testing.md

 extension `.test.js` or `.spec.js`.
 You are telling Jest to ignore any tests in the `node_modules` or `.cache` directories.

-The `moduleNameMapper` sectipon works a bit like Webpack rules, and tells Jest how to handle imports.
+The `moduleNameMapper` section works a bit like webpack rules, and tells Jest how to handle imports.
 You are mainly concerned here with mocking static file imports, which Jest can't handle.
 A mock is a dummy module that is used instead of the real module inside tests.
 It is good when you have something that you